zararah/zararah.net/media/index.md

 * [Responsible Data Reflection Stories](https://responsibledata.io/reflection-stories/), a set of nine case studies exploring the ethical challenges that arise from the use of data in advocacy and journalism.

-* [Five ways tech is crowdsourcing women’s empowerment](http://www.theguardian.com/global-development-professionals-network/2016/feb/03/five-ways-tech-crowdsourcing-womens-empowerment)- Guardian Global Development Professionals Network, Feb 2016
+* [Five ways tech is crowdsourcing women’s empowerment](http://www.theguardian.com/global-development-professionals-network/2016/feb/03/five-ways-tech-crowdsourcing-womens-empowerment)- an article for the Guardian Global Development Professionals Network, Feb 2016

+* [Citizen-generated data and governments: towards a collaborative model](http://civicus.org/thedatashift/frontpage-article/citizen-generated-data-and-governments-towards-a-collaborative-model-2/): a paper I cowrote with [Christopher Wilson](https://about.me/christopher_wilson) for the DataShift.

-* [So you found a unicorn- what now?](http://zararah.net/blog/2015/11/12/data-journalism-book/) - a chapter for a book entitled "Data journalism: inside the global future", published in 2015.
+* [So you found a unicorn- what now?](http://zararah.net/blog/2015/11/12/data-journalism-book/) - a chapter I contributed to the book ["Data journalism: inside the global future"](http://www.amazon.com/Data-Journalism-Inside-global-future/dp/1845496639), published in October 2015.

 * [Getting open development right](http://twentysix.fibreculturejournal.org/fcjmesh-010-getting-open-development-right/): an essay for the Fibreculture journal, on tensions between 'open development' and privacy.